 Self-disclosure of violations is likely a factor the Public Prosecutor will consider when deciding whether to enter into a DPA with a company to resolve corporate misconduct under the DPA regime.
-DPAs were first introduced into Singapore's criminal justice framework through the Criminal Justice Reform Act 2018 but have yet to be utilised.
+DPAs were first introduced into Singapore's criminal justice framework through the Criminal Justice Reform Act 2018.
+In March 2024, it was announced that the Public Prosecutor is in discussions with a shipbuilding company on a DPA that will require the company to pay a proposed financial penalty of US\$110 million for alleged corruption offences that occurred in Brazil.